dgatf/msrc/README.md

 ### 1.2.
 Serial GPS

-Serial GPS is supported but is not feasible to connect at the same time with a serial ESC as there is only one UART available.
-The connections are the same as the ESC serial
+Serial GPS is supported altohugh is not feasible to connect at the same time with a serial ESC as there is only one UART available.
+The connections are the same as for the ESC serial

 ### 1.3.
 Analog sensors